MamoonaQuddus/MamoonaQuddus/README.md

 ###

-<p align="left">A passionate Software Engineer and web developer.I have a passion for building innovative solutions and constantly exploring emerging technologies.
-I'm always excited to take on new challenges and collaborate on inspiring projects!</p>
+<p align="left">Enthusiastic Software Engineer with a growing focus on Artificial Intelligence and Web Development.
+Exploring Machine Learning, NLP, and Generative AI, and eager to apply these technologies to create meaningful solutions in education, healthcare, agriculture, space tech, and digital experiences.
+Always excited to take on new challenges, collaborate on inspiring projects, and contribute to research and AI initiatives!</p>

 ###